 Many of the larger swim manufacturers now produce Swimming Goggles with Corrective Vision Lenses.
 They can be available in kit form so you can assemble the lenses with differing diopters for each eye or available in assembled form with off the shelf corrective lenses pre-installed.
 Usually available to help with distance vision correction so minus or plus lenses.
 You won't find corrective lenses in any goggle with a curved lens design due to potential distortion.
 So check out the Tusa View Opticompo Kit, also available for children requiring prescription swimming goggles and the Tusa View Optical Goggles.

 Children's Swimming Goggles

 Encouraging youngsters to learn to swim and enjoy being in the water is key and the choice of Children's Swimming Goggles will play an important part in how comfortable they are in the water.
 Wearing goggles will also improve their enjoyment and help increase confidence in the water.
 Some goggles are aimed at younger children and many encompass all ages from 4yrs upwards.
-Since 2003 we've sold thousands of the Aqua Sphere Seal Kid Swimming Goggles - they are just so unbelievably comfortable, very accommodating, reliable and suitable for most youngsters up to v approx. 12yrs.
+Since 2003 we've sold thousands of the Aquasphere Seal Kid 2 Swimming Goggles - they are just so unbelievably comfortable, very accommodating, reliable and suitable for most youngsters up to v approx. 12yrs.
 Beyond the age of 12yrs it's feasible that some adult goggles may be suitable but if the adult goggles then have to be worn so tight in order to provide the required seal this will put too much strain on the strap and may also distort the frame.
-The incredibly popular Kids Aqua Sphere Kayenne is ideal for pool and outdoor swimming use and has a more grown up design - basically a smaller version of the Adult Kayenne Goggles.
+The incredibly popular Kids Aquasphere Kayenne is ideal for pool and outdoor swimming use and has a more grown up design - basically a smaller version of the Adult Kayenne Goggles.